ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Conclusion

-In this work, we propose ProTeCt for enhancing the hierarchical consistency of CLIP and existing prompt tuning methods.
-For a given dataset, a class hierarchy is built by assigning the dataset classes to leaf nodes and superclasses to internal nodes.
-A dynamic treecut loss, based on an efficient treecut sampler, is proposed to dynamically regularize labels of varying granularity, during prompt tuning.
-A node-centric loss is then proposed to encourage correct predictions at all hierarchy levels.
-Experiments show that ProTeCt enhances the hierarchical consistency of existing prompt tuning techniques and that hierarchical consistency transfers to unseen domains.
+In this work, we formulated the TOS classification setting, including datasets, performance metrics, and experiments.
+Given a dataset, a class hierarchy is built by assigning dataset classes to leaf nodes and superclasses to internal nodes.
+The TOS classifier is then expected to support classification with label sets drawn throughout the taxonomy.
+We have shown that existing FMs and prompting methods fail under this setting and proposed ProTeCt training to enhance the TOS performance of FMs, as a plug-and-play method.
+ProTeCt includes two losses.
+A dynamic treecut loss, based on an efficient treecut sampler, dynamically regularizes labels of varying granularity.
+A node-centric loss encourages correct predictions at all hierarchy levels.
+Experiments show that ProTeCt enhances TOS performance of existing prompt-tuning techniques, and the gain generalizes across unseen domains.
+Finally, we show that ProTeCt is applicable to various architectures, hierarchies, and parameter-tuning methods.